-Explore other channels to develop your newsletter contacts list
+Explore other channels

 Consider what benefits prospective recipients may have if they subscribe to your newsletter.
 Ideally, you have already clarified these reasons in your strategy.
-Bear in mind that arguments like ‘100% free’, ‘no spam messaging’ or ’subscription can be canceled at any time with a single click’ are not actual benefits.
+Real added value, for example, is provided by things like:

 Get consent from your contacts

 But remember, regardless of how you’re getting your subscribers, you should always ask for consent before adding anyone to your email database.
 Remember what data protection and spam laws (like GDPR) say about consent, and ensure you’re complying with the applicable regulations.

 Learn more: For more information and tips on how to build and grow an email list, you can check this complete step-by-step tutorial.